Paving Matroids: Defining Equations and Associated Varieties: Preliminaries

 \begin{definition}[Uniform matroid]\normalfont A uniform matroid $U_{n, d}$ on the ground set $[d]$ of rank $n$ is defined as follows: every subset $S$ of $[d]$ of size $|S| \leq n$ is independent, and every subset $S$ with $|S| > n$ is dependent.
 In particular, an $n$-paving matroid is \textit{uniform} if all its circuits have size $n+1$. \end{definition}

-\begin{remark} If $M$ is $n$-paving, then each of its hyperplanes is a uniform matroid of rank $n-1$. \end{remark}
+If $M$ is $n$-paving, then each of its dependent hyperplanes is a uniform matroid of rank $n-1$.
 A particular class of paving matroids consists of those of rank $3$, which are matroids of rank $3$ without double points or loops, also known as simple matroids.
 This class of matroids is also referred to as \textit{point-line configurations}; see e.g. \cite{clarke2021matroid}.